 |16th||Most walkable of the fifty largest U.S. cities|

 |7||Cleveland chefs and eateries featured on the Food Network|

 |3rd||Fashion Week Cleveland is the biggest in the U.S. after New York and Los Angeles|

 |2nd||Playhouse Square Center is the largest in the U.S. after New York's Lincoln Center|

 Kate Banahan, associate director of career and employer development for Weatherhead's Career Management Office (CMO), sat down with Mark Sawaya, first-year MBA student who secured an internship offer with McKinsey & Co. for summer 2015.
 Mark discussed with Kate what helped him prepare for a successful interview process.
 Mark Sawaya, first-year MBA student What did you do to ensure you were

 GBSA and Student Clubs

-The active Graduate Business Student Association (GBSA) along with Student Clubs provide opportunities for professional development, local community service activities, engagement with employers and social gatherings such as cultural dinners, happy hours and wine tastings with sommeliers.
+The Graduate Business Student Association (GBSA) along with other student clubs provide opportunities for professional development, local community service activities, engagement with employers, and social gatherings such as cultural dinners, happy hours and wine tastings with sommeliers.